Glorious Goodwood day one - see how Stradivarius was denied glory - plus Lennox, Vintage and other news

 Atzeni said: “Stradivarius ran his heart out.
 The race went quite smoothly and I followed Kyprios.
 We went a nice pace and four out Trueshan arrived on my outside, but it was a long way from home and I didn't want to wheel him out and get racing early.
 I made my challenge in the middle of the track and the winner just went away from us.
 He got a little lonely on his own, but he ran to the line like a champion and you can't take that away from him.
 There are not many like him.”

-The Goodwood Cup was the highlight of a great opening-day card watched by a big crowd, including home secretary Priti Patel.
+The Goodwood Cup was the highlight of a great opening-day card watched by a 13,000-plus crowd, including home secretary Priti Patel.
 Here are some other headline makers...

 Marbaan wins the Vintage Stakes